 - Public Health Policy and Practice in China (3 U.S. semester credit hours) Public health policy in China has been shaped by rapid and profound economic, social, and political currents.
 This course examines those developments and their implications for public health practice.
 Contemporary issues in health policy at national and local levels will be explored within the context of the health system.
 Topics include the former One Child Policy and family planning, caring for an aging population, child and maternal health, health literacy, and regional and urban/rural variations in health.

-- Internship: Interns are placed in Chinese or international non-profits, corporations, consulting firms, or think-tanks focused on promoting public and environmental health.
+- Internship and Methodology Seminar: Interns are placed in Chinese or international non-profits, corporations, consulting firms, or think-tanks focused on promoting public and environmental health.
 Placements are highly competitive, and other foreign languages and professional skills assist in the placement process as well.
 Interns spend approximately 10 hours per week at the internship site and complete a final academic paper with an accompanying oral presentation.
-Internships are supervised by a faculty advisor who meets with students at least twice individually and three times as a group.
+Internships are supervised by a faculty advisor who meets with students both individually and as a group throughout the term.

 - Environmental Health: Environmental health concerns in China, particularly surrounding air and water pollution, are well documented and widely acknowledged on the international stage.
 Rapid growth in China's industry and economy have led to increasing health hazards for Chinese people in their communities, homes, schools, and even workplaces.
 In this course, students explore the various issues policy makers consider when undertaking risk assessment and developing regulatory policies to reduce these negative impacts while maintaining a trajectory of economic growth.